-Of the 10 cameras deployed last year to monitor the outcome of nesting attempts, one was so wet and damaged that no images could be retrieved from its SD card.
+Of the 10 cameras deployed in 2022 to monitor the outcome of 61 nesting attempts, one was so wet and damaged that no images could be retrieved from its SD card.
 Two cameras stopped recording early (1/5/22 and 25/11/22), but the remaining seven cameras continued recording for the full 12 months.
-However, while the durability of the camera's was much improved on those used in the 2018 trial, five of the nine functioning cameras were on waratahs that leaned so much off the vertical that many of the nests originally in view were no longer visible.
-Just two cameras lasted the full year with essentially the same view, but fortunately one of these had many nests in the frame.
+However, seven of the nine 2002 season cameras drooped so much over time that many of the nests originally in view were no longer visible.
+The soft peat which the waratahs holding the cameras were pushed into was probably not strong enough to support the weight, and each camera-holding waratah needed to be braced.
+The slippage problem was not detected until the images were processed in May 2023, so the 10 new cameras deployed in February 2023 to monitor the outcome of 93 nesting attempts are likely to suffer similar problems.
+In 2022 only two cameras stayed close to the vertical long enough for the outcome of all the nests in the frame to be determined, but fortunately one of these had many nests in view.

 Some data on chick success was gained from eight of the cameras.
 From 33 nests, 22 chicks clearly fledged (mean date 26 July; range 17 July-20 August) and another three chicks almost certainly fledged (camera tipping led to three nests with chicks close to the mean fledging date no longer being visible) and six nests failed.
 One failure on 6/3/22 may have been caused by an attack by a giant petrel, or the petrel scavenged a chick which had just died.
 The first brief visits of adults returning to the colony varied between 20 September and 31 October with the mean date 10 October (six cameras).